 When the Millions, Football and Lottery Come Together

 Whenever the word “millions” is included in the title of a so-called lottery, people are likely to throw all caution out the window.
 That’s how yet another scam has come into existence – the EuroMillions FIFA World Cup Lottery.
-It brings three fun things together – millions, football and the lottery.
+It brings three fun things together – millions, football, and the lottery.
 The problem?
 None of these promises are true.

 A UK senior couple has become one of the numerous victims.

-They received a quite official-looking letter from the EuroMillions FIFA Lottery.
+They received quite an official-looking letter from the EuroMillions FIFA Lottery.
 The couple was informed that they had won 725,000 pounds, which could be claimed after paying a 7,250-pound fee and a 2,000-pound tax for a solicitor to transfer the money.

 This is far from an isolated incident and far from a unique scam proposition.
 According to a BBC report, British people lose 3.5 billion pounds in scams each year.
 This translates into a 70-pound loss per person in the country on an annual basis.
 You may think that only the elderly and naïve individuals are victimized, but the truth is quite different.
 According to official information, the people that most commonly fall for such “opportunities” belong to the 35 to 44 age group.